-We provide a low-code development platform that accelerates the creation of high-impact business applications.
-The applications created on our platform help companies to improve customer experience, achieve operational excellence and simplify global risk management and compliance.
+We provide a low-code software development platform that allows companies to rapidly build powerful business applications.
+The applications created on our platform help companies drive digital transformation and competitive differentiation.

 With our platform, organizations can rapidly and easily design, build and implement powerful, enterprise-grade custom applications through our intuitive, visual interface with little or no coding required.
 Our customers have used applications built on our low-code platform to launch new business lines, automate vital employee workflows, manage complex trading platforms, accelerate drug development and build global procurement systems.
 With our platform, decision makers can reimagine their products, services, processes and customer interactions by removing much of the complexity and many of the challenges associated with traditional approaches to software development.